WTTG: News operation

-As of January 2023, WTTG broadcasts 72 hours of locally produced newscasts each week (with 12 1/2 hours each weekday, 4 1/2 hours on Saturdays and five hours on Sundays).
-The Sunday morning news show Fox 5 News on the Hill airs in the final half-hour of Fox 5 Morning News Sunday at 8:30 a.m.
+As of February 2026, WTTG broadcasts 86 hours of locally produced newscasts each week (with 15 1/2 hours each weekday, 4 1/2 hours on Saturdays and four hours on Sundays).
+The Sunday morning news show Fox 5 News on the Hill airs in the final half-hour of Fox 5 Morning News Sunday at 8:30 am.
+In regards of the devoted number of hours, it is the highest news output in the Washington market.

-On September 4, 2006, WTTG began simulcasting its weekday morning and nightly 10 p.m. newscasts on then-Baltimore sister station WUTB (now owned by Sinclair Broadcast Group partner company Deerfield Media), under the banner of My 24 News.
+On September 4, 2006, WTTG began simulcasting its weekday morning and nightly 10 pm newscasts on then-Baltimore sister station WUTB (now owned by Sinclair Broadcast Group), under the banner of My 24 News.
 Management at both stations cited the decision to simulcast as a by-product of cross-regional news interests and increasing overlap between the Baltimore and Washington media markets.
-In October 2006, while WTTG aired Fox Sports' coverage of the 2006 Major League Baseball postseason, the first half-hour of the 10 p.m. newscast was broadcast by sister station WDCA under the title Fox 5 News at Ten: Special Edition; this also occurred in 2007, with the WDCA broadcast of the program being titled My 20 News at 10.
+In October 2006, while WTTG aired Fox Sports' coverage of the 2006 Major League Baseball postseason, the first half-hour of the 10 pm newscast was broadcast by sister station WDCA under the title Fox 5 News at Ten: Special Edition; this also occurred in 2007, with the WDCA broadcast of the program being titled My 20 News at 10.

-On July 2, 2007, WTTG discontinued its noon newscast and replaced it with an hour-long newscast at 11 a.m., titled Fox 5 News Midday.
-On September 10, 2007, the station reformatted its 6 p.m. newscast into an early evening edition of NewsEdge; the addition of NewsEdge at 6 p.m. was due in part to the success of its current 11 p.m. counterpart.
+On July 2, 2007, WTTG discontinued its noon newscast and replaced it with an hour-long newscast at 11 am, titled Fox 5 News Midday.
+On September 10, 2007, the station reformatted its 6 pm newscast into an early evening edition of NewsEdge; the addition of NewsEdge at 6 pm was due in part to the success of its current 11 pm counterpart.
 On January 14, 2009, WTTG and WRC-TV entered into a Local News Service agreement in which the two stations pool video and share news helicopter footage.

-On January 30, 2009, starting with its 6 p.m. newscast, WTTG became the third television station in the Washington, D.C. market (behind CBS affiliate WUSA and ABC affiliate WJLA-TV) to begin broadcasting its local newscasts in high definition.
-On September 14, 2009, WTTG expanded its weekday morning newscast to five hours by adding another hour at 9 am; in turn, its hour-long 11 a.m. midday newscast was discontinued.
-In early 2010, WTTG became the second station in the market (behind WUSA) to expand its weekday morning newscast to 4:30 a.m.
+On January 30, 2009, starting with its 6 pm newscast, WTTG became the third television station in the Washington, D.C. market (behind CBS affiliate WUSA and ABC affiliate WJLA-TV) to begin broadcasting its local newscasts in high definition.
+On September 14, 2009, WTTG expanded its weekday morning newscast to five hours by adding another hour at 9 am; in turn, its hour-long 11 am midday newscast was discontinued.
+In early 2010, WTTG became the second station in the market (behind WUSA) to expand its weekday morning newscast to 4:30 am.